What Makes Thinking OS™ Unstealable

 1. No Prompt Access

-There is no template, no prompt list, no “show code” button.
+There is no template, no prompt list, no “show code” button to clone.

 2. Sealed Decision Artifacts